psi4/psi4/doc/sphinxman/source/psimrcc.rst

 PSIMRCC is most commonly used for low-spin cases (singlets or open-shell singlets).
-It is capable of performing computations on higher spin states (e.g., triplets), but in general, not all the required matrix elements have been coded for high-spin cases, meaning that results will correspond to an approximate Mk-MRCC computation for high-spin cases.
+It is capable of performing computations on higher spin states (*e.g.*, triplets), but in general, not all the required matrix elements have been coded for high-spin cases, meaning that results will correspond to an approximate Mk-MRCC computation for high-spin cases.